 A few years ago, I was delivering a presentation at a local user group meeting.
 During the question and answer period, I went off on a little rant on leadership challenges I see in at clients.

 That rant spawned an article you will find on this site called "The Silent Leadership Crisis".
 For me, it was the first time that I put tangible words around the leadership mindset I coach my clients towards.
 I call this mindset Co-creative leadership.

-In the fall of 2016, I joined the Forbes Coaches Council.
+In the fall of that year, I joined the Forbes Coaches Council.
 I decided to use their platform to talk more about co-creative leadership.
 The first article I wrote for Forbes was "Why leaders need to get more co-creative".
 You will see that I republished the article here as well.

 From a behind the scenes perspective, the editing of this video was a stellar example of co-creative leadership between us.
 We each dared to put out ideas and challenge one another in order to get to the end result of this video.
 I am really proud of what we produced together.

-Feel free to reach out to chat about co-creative leadership, talk about having me speak at your next event!
+Feel free to reach out to chat about co-creative leadership or talk about having me speak at your next event!